dwraithrah/Various-programming-assignments/Robotics A- algorithm/README.md

 ### SourceCode.txt:
 This is my code, readable using a text editor or notepad.
 It was put together after reading various tutorials on the A* algorithm using C++.
 It was created, tested and run in Microsoft Visual Studio 2015.

+### RoboticsProject2A.zip
+This zip folder contains everything you need to open the project up in microsoft visual studio 2015 and test and run the project for yourself.